readium/ts-toolkit/decorator/README.md

 ### `DirectCommsChannel`

-Connects the `DecorationController` to the `Decorator` module in the same process.
+Connects the `DecorationController` to the `Decorator` module in the same JS context (e.g. controller and renderer sharing one `window`).
+For a controller and renderer split across a real iframe boundary, implement `IComms` yourself (e.g. over `postMessage`) instead.

 ```ts
 const channel = new DirectCommsChannel();